Top 5 Ways To Manage Your Money After A Divorce

 Assess Your Financial Life

-Now that you’re divorced, it’s time to assess your financial life.
-Make a list of your income, expenses, assets, and liabilities.
+Now that you’re divorced, it’s time to assess your financial portfolio.
+Make a list of your income, assets, and liabilities.
 You may also want to check your credit report to see if everything is in order and if your partner has been racking up debt without your knowledge or failing to pay joint accounts.

 Live Within Your Means